PIR (Motion sensor)

 1

-XX – PIR measurement duration.
+XX – PIR measurement period.
 Default value = 3sec.

-Example command: 0x4804 – Set the measurement duration of the PIR sensor = 4sec
+Example command: 0x4804 – Set the measurement period of the PIR sensor = 4sec

 Byte index